kitaS24/Engine7/README.md

 * .map
 * .obj

-to get obj use export>Wavefront OBJ...\
+to get obj use `export>Wavefront OBJ...`\
 pass 2 files with "textures.ini"\
-save is built into a function so map can be loaded faster with "gems" format\
+save is built into a function so map can be loaded faster with `.gems` format\
 example:
 `Game.CompileTrenchBroomMap("PipeMap.obj","PipeMap.map","saves/test1.gems","textures/textures.ini");`